allejok96/jw-scripts/README.md

 ##### Is this a violation of the ToS?

 The [ToS](http://www.jw.org/en/terms-of-use/) states that "free, non-commercial applications designed to download electronic files" is allowed.
-So it's seems ok.
+So it's seems OK.

 It's also worth mentioning that these scripts practically does the same thing as the JavaScripts that run when you visit the jw.org website.
 The only difference is that these bash scripts are more inefficient, and generates text instead of HTML.